Are you looking for summer enrichment? Need to make up a course? Hoping to complete a prerequisite?

 If you answered yes to any of these questions, then Lookstein Virtual Summer School is for you!

 Students enrolled in a summer course will have the opportunity to complete, and receive credit for, a full semester course.
-Students will complete coursework online and according to their own schedule, and will “meet” regularly with their Israel-based instructor via web conference.
+Students will complete coursework online and according to their own schedule, and will “meet” regularly with their Israel-based instructor via Zoom.

 Tell me more!

 Lookstein Virtual Summer School is from June 1st through August 30th.
 We will accept late assignments until September 3rd.

 Admissions for summer courses is on a rolling basis, but students must register by August 8th and begin coursework by August 10th in order to complete a full course during this session.

 How much does it cost?

 $625 per course.
 Payment may be made via credit card or PayPal.

 How much time do I need to commit?